Altus Connect 2026 - Register Now

 To best navigate the added complexities of transaction costs in the European market, consider the following:

-As a core component of Altus’ ARGUS Intelligence solution, ARGUS Enterprise (AE) enables clients to model their assets to the highest industry standards, ensuring transaction cost assumptions are clearly defined and consistently applied across portfolios.
-AE allows users to seamlessly input both closing and resale costs as adjustments aligned to the purchase or disposition of a property.
+ARGUS Intelligence enables clients to model their assets to the highest industry standards, ensuring transaction cost assumptions are clearly defined and consistently applied across portfolios.
+Users can seamlessly input both closing and resale costs as adjustments aligned to the purchase or disposition of a property.
 This flexibility supports transparent scenario analysis and alignment with local valuation standards, helping investors, brokers, and valuers capture the full financial impact of transaction costs from entry through exit proceeds and overall returns.

 Clear alignment between market practice, investor expectations, and the associated legal and tax implications is key to making informed and accurate investment decisions in the European real estate market.